kor3yy/kulture-blog/src/content/blog/welcome-to-turath.md

 Toren Berios.
 For the creative mind, and the humour we share.
 That studio in Mississauga back in 2022 became the birthplace of something I never could have imagined.
 Without those nights, those conversations, those ideas, and that space, none of this would have elevated and became what it is today.
 You're the reason all this is what it is today.
 Thank you.

 Bianca.
-For being my one of my biggest inspirations.
+For being one of my biggest inspirations.
 I love you.
 You're great and utterly divine.

 Eviny.
 For teaching me more than you probably realize.
 For being one of the biggest reasons I kept pushing myself to become better day after day.
 For reminding me that beauty exists both within a person and in the way they make others feel.
 Your influence will always live within me and mean the world to me.